Skip to content

 11. Anchoring bias

-Also known as anchor bias or expectation bias, it happens when we’re “anchored” to a specific idea and have expectations based on it.
 For example, you had a fantastic developer named Fred who was incredible in team meetings.
-He led the conversation, made sure it stayed on track and inspired the rest of the team.
-Then, Fred leaves.
+He led the conversation, ensured it stayed on track, and inspired the rest of the team.
+Then, Fred left.

 When looking to replace him, you employ a similarity bias and ignore candidates with exceptional hard skills just because they don’t have the one trait you’re anchored for.